Protract-123/BearSSL-PS3/README.md

 CD into the repository

-    cd ./BearSSL-PS3
+    cd .\BearSSL-PS3\

 Run the included powershell script

-    ./init_vcxproj.ps1
+    .\init_vcxproj.ps1

-Now you can open BearSSL.vcxproj and build the library which will be built into a seperate directory.
+Now you can open BearSSL.vcxproj and build the library which will be built into either PS3_Debug or PS3_Release depending on your build configuration.
 I suggest copying the built static linked library and the "inc" folder to somewhere else for easier usage.